Key bondholder group says AMR board should be replaced

-The 12-member bondholder group, which includes JPMorgan Chase & Co (JPM.N), Pentwater Capital Management and York Capital Management, is the primary well-organized group to have expressed an interest in funding an independent exit for the airline’s parent company AMR Corp.
+The 12-member bondholder group, which includes JPMorgan Chase & Co, Pentwater Capital Management and York Capital Management, is the primary well-organised group to have expressed an interest in funding an independent exit for the airline’s parent company AMR Corp.

-AMR filed for bankruptcy in November 2011, seeking to reduce labor costs.

-Entities that gain a controlling equity stake in a company through bankruptcy routinely appoint new boards, and those boards do not necessarily oust the company’s incumbent managers.

-The bondholders, who hold more than $700 million in AMR debt, said in the letter to Keith Wilson, president of American’s pilots’ union, its support for an independent exit was “conditioned, among other things, on that plan providing for the naming of a new board of directors.”
+The bondholder group, which holds more than $700 million in AMR debt, said in a letter to Keith Wilson, president of American’s pilots’ union, that its support for an independent exit is “conditioned, among other things, on that plan providing for the naming of a new board of directors.”

-It added that the new board would be selected with input from other shareholders.

-That could include the pilots’ union if the union votes to ratify a proposed labor contract offering it a 13.5 percent equity stake in the company, which means Horton’s future at the company could depend on his ability to convince other shareholders of his team’s leadership credentials.
+The letter, sent on Nov.
+15, was not public, but the Allied Pilots’ Association made it available to its 8,000 members on Wednesday and a copy was obtained by Reuters.

 “The board will ... be responsible for selecting a management team,” the bondholders said in the letter.
 “We expect the board to share our view that an important criteria for selecting the leader of that team will be a demonstrated ability to maximize shareholder value.”